dayuyang1999/RL_tutorial/README.md

 ## To replicate the result in the Bandit Algorithm Section of the report
-All the following files are located in "Bandit Algorithm Exploration" Folder
 1. For replicate ETC: `ETC.ipynb`
 2. For epsilon-greedy: `epsilon.ipynb`
 3. For replicate UCB and LinUCB: `UCB.ipynb`